 Matthew Dillon is Professor of Classics and Ancient History at the University of New England, Armidale, Australia.
 He has written extensively on Greek religion and society.

-Nicola Harrington is an Egyptologist who received her DPhil from the University of Oxford.
-Her doctoral thesis formed the basis of her monograph Living with the dead: ancestor worship and mortuary cult in ancient Egypt.
+Nicola Harrington is an Egyptologist and Honorary Research Associate of the University of Sydney.
+She received her DPhil from the University of Oxford, and her doctoral thesis formed the basis of the monograph Living with the Dead: Ancestor Worship and Mortuary Cult in Ancient Egypt (2012).
 Her research interests include religion, childhood, and mental illness in antiquity.

 “I applaud the editors of this volume!
 They have successfully put a spotlight on the importance of studying the roles children played in the ancient world.
 Through this new lens, they show that innovative observations can be made concerning ancient religion, funerary practices, the family, women and gender, and the value systems of ancient societies.
 In addition to covering a range of Mediterranean time periods and cultures, the editors provide us with essays that investigate a single time period from different angles; the reader will thereby be able to acquire the most holistic understanding of the subject possible.
 Perhaps most precious of all, these essays show that studying children can offer rather moving glimpses of the lived emotions of ancient individuals.” - Susan Lupack, Macquarie University, Australia